-The summary of significant accounting policies included in the Company's financial statements for the year ended December 31, 2023 can be found in "Note 3.
+The complete summary of significant accounting policies included in the Company's financial statements for the year ended December 31, 2023 can be found in "Note 3.
 Summary of significant accounting policies" of the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 15, 2024.
-Those policies have not materially changed.